 Cannabidiol, abbreviated CBD, is one of the most studied and most prevalent cannabinoids, second only to THC.
 It is non-psychoactive and provides numerous health benefits without the intoxicating effects of THC.
 Some of the many benefits of CBD include: promoting restful sleep, supporting healthy cartilage and joint function, relieving nausea, and enhancing relaxation.
 Before taking CBD, ask your doctor if it’s right for you, and research scientific publications and other government resources for more information.

 The Endocannabinoid System (ECS) is a group of cannabinoid receptors found naturally in the body.
 The endocannabinoid receptors that make up the ECS are located in the body’s Central Nervous System (CNS), which includes the brain and spinal cord, Peripheral Nervous System (PNS), which acts as a communication network linking the CNS to our body, and in the Immune System.

 Our brains contain the highest concentration of cannabinoid receptors, though they are also present in our organs, tissues, and glands.
 The widespread presence of ECS receptors throughout our body helps to explain why CBD is useful in a variety of uses and benefits.

-Cannabidiol is naturally found in the tiny structures known as trichomes that grow on hemp and cannabis plants.
+Cannabidiol is naturally found in the tiny structures known as trichomes that grow on hemp plants.
 The first cannabinoid molecule was discovered in 1940, and researchers have studied the numerous health benefits of CBD ever since.
 CBD has been shown to promote sleep, relieve joint pain, help in athletic recovery, enhance relaxation, improve mood, reduce stress and frustration, alleviate nausea, and support immune system health.